 - No products in the cart.

-Behind the Gates was produced in partnership with the Tampa Jewish Community Center and Federation, who hosted a private opening night performance on May 2, 2013, which included a postshow forum with a panel of scholars, clergy, social issues advocates, and members of the cast and crew.
-The panel and audience explored issues in the play such as women’s roles in conservative religion, abuse in fundamentalist / orthodox communities, the politics of Israel, adoption, and parenting.
+The Last Night of Ballyhoo and Behind the Gates were produced in partnership with the Tampa Jewish Community Center and Federation, who hosted private opening night performances, which included postshow forums with scholars, clergy, social issues advocates, and members of the cast and crew.
+The panel and audience explored issues in the play such as women’s roles in conservative religion, abuse in fundamentalist / orthodox communities, the politics of Israel, adoption, parenting, anti-semitism in the south, growing up Jewish in any setting where they were the minority, how things have and haven’t changed and so on.

 Our Job-side Project of tick, tick … BOOM! raised money for the American Cancer Society.
 Above the hard costs of producing the show, all proceeds were sent back to the ACS.